StephHjar/star-wars-trivia/README.md

 ### Thank You
 - To the Code Institute Slack community for feedback and support!
 - To my mentor, Narender, for invaluable feedback throughout the project, and for pushing me to figure out my own solutions!
+- To my very patient fiancé, Jonathan, for playing a trivia game at least 25 times for a series of books he has not read!